wp-plugins/flickpress/readme.txt

 * Most themes include a class called "centered" that will center your images in the sidebar.

 == Changelog ==

+= 1.1 =
+* Changed popup.php to use wp-load.php instead of deprecated wp-config.php.

 = 1.0 =
 * Added widget options to display something (HTML tags) before and after each image.